pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

 ## 4. Generate your parser
 *   Make sure, you have the property `<antlr4.visitor>true</antlr4.visitor>` in your `pom.xml` file.
 *   This is just a matter of building the language module.
 ANTLR is called via ant, and this step is added to the phase `generate-sources`.
-So you can just call e.g. `./mvnw generate-source -pl pmd-swift` to have the parser generated.
+So you can just call e.g. `./mvnw generate-sources -pl pmd-swift` to have the parser generated.
 *   The generated code will be placed under `target/generated-sources/antlr4` and will not be committed to source control.